vmware/versatile-data-kit/specs/vep-2420-getting-started-with-my-data/README.md

 ## Glossary

 ## Motivation
-At the moment, VKD users face multiple challenges related to using their own data in VDK.
+At the moment, VDK users face multiple challenges related to using their own data in VDK.
 Based on user feedback we've received, these can be split into 5 categories.

 ### Poor assistance around configuration options